-Spain passes bill granting amnesty to Catalan separatists
+Spain passes bill granting amnesty to Catalan secessionists

 Spaniards are divided over the amnesty, the bill having caused large protests over the past few months.

-In a survey by El Mundo newspaper in March, 62 percent of respondents across Spain rejected the amnesty, but in the Catalonia region alone most voters – 48 percent – supported it.
+In a survey by the El Mundo newspaper in March, 62 percent of respondents across Spain rejected the amnesty, but in the Catalonia region alone most voters – 48 percent – supported it.